MatthewDailey/two-step-plan-mcp/README.md

 # Two-Step Plan MCP Server

-A [ModelContextProtocol](https://modelcontextprotocol.io) server that implements a two-step planning process inspired by the observation that having Claude critique its own plans often leads to better, simpler solutions.
+A [ModelContextProtocol](https://modelcontextprotocol.io) server that implements a three-step planning process inspired by the observation that having Claude critique its own plans often leads to better, simpler solutions.

 ## How it Works

 This MCP server provides a tool that:
-1. Uses Claude to create an initial detailed plan for a given task
+1. Uses Claude CLI to create an initial detailed plan for a given task
-2. Has a second Claude instance critique the plan and provide an improved version
+2. Has a second Claude CLI instance critique the plan and provide an improved version
-3. Saves both plans to files and returns them to the user
+3. Uses a third Claude CLI instance to read both plans, choose the better one, and delete the other
+4. Returns the file path to the selected plan

 The approach is based on the principle that "NewClaude generally is of the opinion that OldClaude was overengineering" - leading to simpler, more robust plans.

 ## Features

-- Two-step planning process using MCP sampling
+- Three-step planning process using only `claude -p` commands
-- Automatic file saving of plans with timestamps
+- Automatic file cleanup - only the selected plan remains
 - Support for additional context about existing codebases
-- Error handling for clients without sampling support
+- Final plan selection with automatic deletion of inferior plan

 ## Requirements

 - Node.js v18 or higher
+- Claude CLI tool installed and configured
-- An MCP client with sampling support (e.g., Claude Desktop with latest version)
+- An MCP client (e.g., Claude Desktop)

 ## Setup to build and run with Claude